 These interruptions include things like:

 These interruptions can disrupt your workflow and train of thought if you let them.
 Or you can proactively take steps to prevent them from bothering you.

-By proactively getting rid of notifications and other distractions that can become interruptions, you will maximize your productivity.
+It’s important to use your phone as a tool to work for you, not against you.
+Proactively shut off notifications and other distractions that can become interruptions, and you will maximize your productivity.

 2. Emergency Interruptions

-These interruptions don’t happen frequently, thankfully, but they do need addressed.
-Emergencies happen.
+Thankfully, these interruptions don’t happen frequently, but they need to be addressed since emergencies happen.